AndreaCeccarelli/metrics_model/README.md

 To explore the data, we present the notebook Analysis_of_data.ipynb.
 It allows extracting the data we present in the paper plus much more.

+## Cite this work as:

+Andrea Ceccarelli, Leonardo Montecchi, Evaluating the Consequences of Object (mis)Detection from a Safety and Reliability Perspective: Discussion and Measures, https://arxiv.org/abs/2203.02205